zhoupgit/grafana/docs/sources/dashboards/build-dashboards/manage-library-panels/index.md

 A library panel is a reusable panel that you can use in any dashboard.
 When you make a change to a library panel, that change propagates to all instances of where the panel is used.
 Library panels streamline reuse of panels across multiple dashboards.

 You can save a library panel in a folder alongside saved dashboards.

+## Role-based access control

+You can control permissions for library panels using [role-based access control (RBAC)](ref:rbac).
+RBAC provides a standardized way of granting, changing, and revoking access when it comes to viewing and modifying Grafana resources, such as dashboards, reports, and administrative settings.

 ## Create a library panel